 - The company cannot pay its debts on time

-- The directors are concerned that the business may build up more debts.
+- The directors are concerned that the business has built up too much debt.

-- They are also worried about wrongful trading.
+- The directors are worried about wrongful trading.

 - The number of creditors and how much is owed.

 - Are there any book debts to collect